betterscientificsoftware/bssw.io/Articles/Blog/2023-08-io-storage-characterization.md

 By adjusting block size, transfer size, and segment counts IOR can mimic a wide array of access patterns.
 Additionally, we use IOR to understand the effect of MPI-IO and file system tuning parameters.
-We used IOR to study the ways stripe counts (how many Lustre servers a file is stored across) affected performance.
-We also used IOR to gain familiarity with MPI-IO's non-contiguous I/O optimizations
+We used IOR to study the ways stripe counts (e.g., how many Lustre servers a file is stored across) affected performance.
+We also used IOR to gain familiarity with MPI-IO's non-contiguous I/O optimizations.

 The real measure of I/O performance however is not bytes per second but how quickly an application can generate scientific results.
 We use the Darshan